-“Some may be open about their dyslexia and some might be masking.
-This is probably because many dyslexics have had bad experiences at school.
-They might consequently feel that their dyslexia is something to be hidden and that it will get in the way of further promotions,” she explains.
-While it’s an individual’s prerogative to disclose their condition, if they don’t it means they’re unlikely to benefit from reasonable adjustments they might need in order to prosper.
+“They might consequently feel that their dyslexia is something to be hidden and that it will get in the way of further promotions,” she explains.
+While it’s an individual’s prerogative to disclose their condition, if they don’t it means they’re unlikely to benefit from reasonable adjustments that could help them prosper.

 Hobbs believes the biggest hurdle preventing dyslexic employees from thriving in the workplace is tied to how the condition is perceived by fellow employees.
 It’s also arguably the easiest to remedy.

 “I think dyslexia is pretty misunderstood in organisations.
 People tend to think it’s just a difficulty with spelling, and it’s more than that,” she tells CR.
 While it can impact the “learning process in reading, spelling and writing” – effects that most people are familiar with – Hobbs points out that it may also present “challenges in speed of processing, short term memory, organisation, sequencing and motor skills”.